|

 underage drinking.
 Additionally, she served as National Spokesperson for the Children's Miracle Network, visiting hospitals

-Ms. Berry has served as a motivational speaker and leadership consultant for various
+across the country offering hope and inspiration to children and their families.
+Ms. Berry has served as a motivational speaker and leadership consultant for various groups, including high schools, universities, military, local communities, athletic groups, religious organizations,

+non-profit groups, corporations and professional associations.
 She has appeared on multiple national media programs, including “The Today Show,” “Good Morning America,”

+“Live with Regis & Kelly,” CNN, Fox News and others.
 Ms. Berry is a proficient dancer with more than twenty years of dance experience.
 She trained with the prestigious David

 Howard Dance Center, the Pacific Northwest Ballet in Seattle and the internationally known Tulsa Ballet.
 In addition, she